 My magnets had picked up the sheet metal during inspection so there was nothing to imply how bad it was.

 More and more hidden rust became apparent.
-And then the worst case scenario, I uncovered a cancerous frame head that a previous owner had filled the rusted gaps with some kind of rubber silicone and then sprayed rubber bed liner over as an undercoating.
+And then the worst case scenario, I uncovered that the frame head that a previous owner had filled the rusted gaps with some kind of rubber silicone and then sprayed rubber bed liner over as an undercoating.

 There was just no way this car could easy serve as the basis for my project that I had in my head without major repairs.
 Far more than I expected.